Juni4567/gamier-gatsby-starter/src/pages/blog/bring-github-desktop-app-to-first-screen-on-windows.md

   Here is the easy and simple Github desktop app guide to bring Github Desktop App Version on Windows 10
 ---
-Since the last few months, I have been facing the weird issue that how to bring Github Desktop App in Windows 10 where the app windows do not remember their position on the screen.
+Since the last few months, I have been facing the weird issue that how to bring Github Desktop App back to the first screen in Windows 10 where the app windows do not remember their position on the screen.
 This sucked very badly!
 But finally, I figured this out by myself and bring Github Desktop App back on my windows 10 screen.

-Today I will share the procedure that how you can bring Github Desktop App back on your Windows 10 screen.
+Today I will share the procedure that how you can bring Github Desktop App back on your first screen in Windows 10 screen.
 But before that let's have a quick look at what is Github

 ## **Getting started with Github and Github Desktop app:**